Following are downloadable documents regarding general POA services. For information about POA services, click here.

 Covenants, also called “governing documents,” are non-governmental, legally-binding restrictions that apply to land and land owners.
 On Daniel Island, there are three primary sets of covenants that correspond to each of the property owners associations: the Daniel Island Community Association, Inc. (DICA), Daniel Island Park Association (DIPA) and Daniel Island Town Association (DITA).

 The Covenants are legal instruments that are recorded in the official land records office for Berkeley County.
 They describe in detail the rights and responsibilities of property owners and of each of the associations.
 All property owners should have been provided with a copy of the covenants by their attorney at closing.
-They are also available in hard copy at the Property Owners’ Association office or digital format below.
+They are also available in digital format below.

 Daniel Island Community Association CC&Rs (download)